kaylumah/hosting/_site/_posts/2021-03-27-set-nuget-metadata-via-msbuild.md

   Successfully created package 'C:\Projects\NugetMetadata\src\Kaylumah.Logging.Extensions.Abstractions\bin\Debug\Kaylumah.Logging.Extensions.Abstractions.1.0.0.nupkg'.
 ```

 This command generated the package in my bin folder.
 Since I did not specify a configuration, it chose the default configuration, which is Debug.
-So how do we inspect `Kaylumah.Logging.Extensions.Abstractions.1.0.0.nupkg`?
+So how do we inspect "Kaylumah Logging Extensions Abstractions 1.0.0 nupkg"?
 My prefered way is the [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer), which is unfortunately only available on Windows.

 ![Without Metadata in NuGet Package Explorer](/assets/images/posts/20210327/nuget-metadata/001_npe_initial_metadata.png){width=4500 height=4000}

 There seems to be no metadata set by default.
 Let's, for a quick moment, compare it to what Microsoft adds to its packages.
-We can do this by downloading [the package](https://www.nuget.org/api/v2/package/Microsoft.Extensions.Logging.Console/3.1.13) from nuget.org and view it like we just did for `Kaylumah.Logging.Extensions.Abstractions.1.0.0.nupkg`.
+We can do this by downloading [the package](https://www.nuget.org/api/v2/package/Microsoft.Extensions.Logging.Console/3.1.13) from nuget.org and view it like we just did for "Kaylumah.Logging.*.nupkg".
 Alternatively, the NuGet Package Explorer also supports viewing metadata from remote sources such as nuget.org.

 ![Microsoft Extensions Logging Metadata in NuGet Package Explorer](/assets/images/posts/20210327/nuget-metadata/002_console_logger_info.png){width=4500 height=6000}

 Now that is what I call metadata.
 Remember that `.nupkg` files are archives; this means we can easily verify what the explorer was telling us about our package.
 You can do this by changing the extension from `.nupkg` to `.zip` and then extracting it.
-It contains `Kaylumah.Logging.Extensions.Abstractions.nuspec`, which is the manifest I was talking about in the introduction.
+It contains the "Kaylumah Logging .nuspec", which is the manifest I was talking about in the introduction.
 At the moment, it looks like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>